multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 You can’t add or remove items from a tuple; they are fixed in size.
 You can’t change the type of items in a tuple; they always have the same types they were created with.
-You can access items in a tuple using numerical positions or by naming them Tuples are created by placing multiple items into parentheses, like this:
+You can access items in a tuple using numerical positions or by naming them.
+Tuples are created by placing multiple items into parentheses, like this:

 ``` swift
 var name = (first: "Taylor", last: "Swift")